anujacharya1/ChatMongoDB/README.md

 5. Heroku come up with free 2GB of mongoLab, use that for your testing
 6. You would need database name and URL for mongo
 7. The sess1 and sess2 is the sample can be anything specify to your application, think as if unique name between the two clients
+8. If you need to use your own custom object to be persisted in mongo, make sure it extends BasicDBObject look at the sample for detail

 ## API: